Hugo Laporte

 Baritone

 "A model of elegance" (Avant Scène Opéra) - "Warm and rich voice" (Bachtrack) - His "prodigious baritone ... fills the entire stage with his charisma: powerful voice, convincing acting, instantaneous connection with the audience" (L’Opéra): Acclaimed for his velvety timbre and outstanding stage presence, young French-Canadian baritone Hugo Laporte regularly performs across Europe, North America and Asia.
-He will make his debut at Teatro alla Scala in 2023.
+In 2023 Hugo Laporte made his acclaimed debut at Teatro alla Scala in Offenbach's Les Contes d'Hoffmann.

-Hugo Laporte received awards in several competitions, including the "Teatro alla Scala" prize at Belvedere Competition in Austria, Grand prize of OSM Competition, 1st prize at Canadian Music Competition, 3rd prize at Prix d’Europe and 3rd prize - mélodie - at Marmande competition.
-He received several grants and engagements by the International opera program "Jeunes Ambassadeurs Lyriques", including the Young Canadian Opera Hope award.
-Hugo Laporte holds a master’s degree with honors in Music (Vocal studies) at Université Laval, Québec.
-He studied with soprano Patricia Fournier, and also trained with several renowned teachers such as Ghinka Radilova, Antonio Carangelo, Benita Valente, and Jean-François Lapointe.
+Hugo Laporte received awards in several competitions, including the "Teatro alla Scala" prize at the Belvedere Competition in Austria, the Grand prize of OSM Competition, 1st prize at the Canadian Music Competition, 3rd prize at Prix d’Europe and 3rd prize - mélodie - at Marmande competition.
+He received several grants and engagements from the International opera program "Jeunes Ambassadeurs Lyriques", including the Young Canadian Opera Hope award.
+Hugo Laporte holds a master’s degree with honours in Music (Vocal studies) at Université Laval, Québec.
+He studied with soprano Patricia Fournier and also trained with several renowned teachers such as Antonio Carangelo, Benita Valente, Jean-François Lapointe and Ghinka Radilova.
 He wants to sincerely thank La Relève Musicale de Québec for their support during his studies, and "Jeunes Ambassadeurs Lyriques" international opera program for supporting his career.